SuppliedOrange/greenscreen-subtitles/README.md

 ![image](https://github.com/SuppliedOrange/greenscreen-subtitles/assets/70258998/cfbb6717-8ce9-4aaf-8cd4-14fdd02923a1)

 ## Notes:
 I made this for myself, for my specific use case- which means you may encounter problems.
-Salvage, fix and use what you need.<br>
-If you run into anything weird, let me know by making an [issue](https://github.com/SuppliedOrange/greenscreen-subtitles/issues/new) on this repository <br>
+Make an [issue](https://github.com/SuppliedOrange/greenscreen-subtitles/issues/new) if you run into problems along with your device info<br>
 I have also found that you can simply use text files on OBS instead of this elaborate method.